josevnz/tutorials/docs/EmpireStateRunUp/TUTORIAL.md

 Name: pace, dtype: object
 ```

-Making sure data web scrapping, data loading, and analytics work well is a must.
+Making sure data web scraping, data loading, and analytics work well is a must.
 Testing is part integral of writing code, so I kept adding more of it and went back to writing unit tests.

 Let's check how to test our code (feel free to skip the next section if you are familiar with unit testing)